-- Children over eight (8) years may use the library unattended providing they are able to follow library rules and observe proper conduct.
-Children, like all library users, are required to respect library property and act in a manner appropriate to the use and function of the library.
+- Children nine (9) years of age and older may use the library unattended providing they are able to follow library rules and observe proper conduct.

 - Children of any age with mental, physical or emotional disabilities that affect decision-making skills or render supervision necessary must be accompanied by a parent/guardian or assigned chaperone at all times.

-- Any minor child left at the library without transportation at closing time will be referred to the police.
+- Any minor child, ten (10) years of age or younger, left at the library without transportation at closing time will be referred to the police.
 Under no circumstances will library staff transport or take a minor away from the library building.

-- The library is not responsible for children outside the library socializing or awaiting transportation.
+- The library is not responsible for children outside the library building and/or on library premises socializing or awaiting transportation.